-May is here, which means camp starts next month!
-This is the third in a series of blog posts geared toward 1st year campers.
-Check out the first two if you missed them.
-The first one covers opening day and the second one covered what to expect the first few days at Deerhorn.
-We also shared one with some great tips for first-time parents.
+May is almost here, which means camp is not far away!
+This is the fourth in a series of blog posts geared toward 1st year campers.
+Check out the other three if you missed them.
+The first one shares some great tips for first-time parents.
+The second covers opening day and the third talks about what to expect the first few days at Deerhorn.
 We hope that these posts help you feel more comfortable about coming to camp for the first time!
 Today we’d like to answer some questions you might be having about life at Deerhorn.
 More questions can be found on our FAQ page.

 What if I don’t know anyone?

 There are lots of kids who come to camp not knowing anyone, and camp is all about meeting new friends!
 You are in a koogee with kids your age, and your activity group is also kids your age.
 You’ll also be drafted to a team, where you can get to know kids of all ages.
+You’ll sit at a table for a week with a group of kids as well, so there are plenty of chances to get to meet other campers.
 You’ll be so busy having fun that you’ll make new friends before you know it!

 Do I get to choose my activities?

 You are assigned to an activity group and will have six activities on Monday, Wednesday, and Friday, and six other activities on Tuesday, Thursday, and Saturday.
 The only activity you will have every day is Sports and Games, where we combine two groups so they can play fun sports and crazy games our staff has invented over the years.
 We believe that it’s important for kids to try all of our activities, as you likely will find an activity you love that maybe you’ve never done before.
 There are a few choices in the schedule.
 When you have biking & crafts, you’ll report to mountain biking to check in, but then you can decide if you want go biking that day, or do crafts.
 Some kids change it up each time.
 Other kids never go biking or never go to crafts.
 It’s up to you each time.
-You also choose ahead of time if you want to do horseback riding or golf.
-Horseback riding is a pay-extra activity and your parents make that choice on your application.
+You will also choose if you want to do horseback riding or golf.
 Whichever one you pick, you’ll stay in that activity the whole session.
 (E session kids are a little bit different.
 They are only at camp a week, so will do one period of horseback riding and one period of golf, to be able to try both.)

 What’s the deal with teams?

-This summer, for the first time in Deerhorn history, we will have 8 Leaders at camp, instead of our usual 4!
+Every summer we pick four amazing 16 year-old campers to lead our four camp teams.
 You can meet them on our Team Competition page.
 They are long-time veteran campers who have shown themselves to be awesome kids, ready to lead their teams and help campers have the best summer ever.
 Within the first few days you’re at camp, the Leaders will secretly draft teams and we’ll pass out t-shirts and announce who is on each team.
 Every Sunday there’s a big team event, like Chariots of Fire or the Monkey Relays, which are really exciting.
 And most nights, the evening activity will be team comp, like basketball or soccer.
 If you are 7-10 years old, you compete as a junior.
 If you are 11-12, you are an intermediate, and if you are 13 and up, you are a senior.
 The stars you earn in activities will also count toward helping your team win the summer. (see below)

 I’ve heard about stars in activities.
 What are they?